 The test of faith

-With the funds we received Monday, and some we are expecting on Friday, we had enough to buy one more week at the motel.
-However, we had very little for food and could not afford laundry.
-Realizing our predicament, we bought a few food items that day so we had at least something to eat.
+With the funds we received Monday, and some coming on Friday, we had enough to buy one more week at the motel.
+However, we had little for food and could not afford laundry.
+Realizing our predicament, we bought a few food items that day so we had something to eat.
 The rest would have to wait.
 God was administering a test of faith.

 The practical lesson